My dog is refusing to eat – what should I do?Updated a month ago

 ➡️ A great tip to try is to try warming the food to release more of the aromas of the ingredients - just place some food into a microwave-safe bowl and gently heat for 10 seconds at a time, be sure to stir well to avoid hot spots.

 ➡️ If your dog prefers a wetter dish, or if they have poor teeth or a delicate mouth then adding a little warm water can help.
-Using a tasty gravy can be even better – our Taste+ toppers are great for this.
+Using a tasty gravy can be even better – our Taste+ sprinkles are great for this.
 They are designed to either be sprinkled on to food or mixed with water to make a delicious gravy.
 The flavours and aromas are specifically designed to get dogs olfactory nerves tingling!

 ➡️ An alternative to gravy is to try adding some of your dog’s favourite treats (our Brainy Bites are great for this - break them up and sprinkle them!)
 Don’t give them treats before dinner though!